 A: Hi Penelope, thanks for contacting us.
 I’ll start off by saying you’ve done a good job so far by making smart financial decisions and not amassing any consumer debt.

-With some additional planning, you should be in a nice position to meet your goals of increasing both your retirement savings and your cash savings.
+With some additional planning, you should be in a nice position to meet your goals of increasing your retirement and cash savings.

-As you mentioned, we are not professional financial advisors, so this is just a look at your options, not advice telling you what you should do!
+As you mentioned, we are not professional financial advisors, so this is just a look at your options, not advice telling you what to do!
 I recommend visiting a fee-only financial planner for more specific information.

 Goal 1: Increase Retirement Savings